 5. Bonus: Other Ways Travel Credit Cards Help You Save Money

 Here are a few more ways a travel credit card can save you money:

-Introductory 0% APR.
+Introductory 0% Annual Percent Rate (APR).
 While it is always a best practice to pay your credit card off in full each month, if you do get stuck in a pinch some travel credit cards offer 0% introductory APR on balance transfers to qualifying cardholders for a set period of time.